U.S. crude hits 2-year high amid Keystone outage, lower inventories - Article - BNN

 BNN's commodities update: Nov.
 23, 2017

-CALGARY — U.S. crude hit a two-year high in thin trade on Thursday as the shutdown of a major crude pipeline from Canada and a draw on fuel inventories pointed to a tightening market, despite rising output from U.S. producers.
+CALGARY, ALBERTA — U.S. crude hit a two-year high in thin trade on Thursday as the shutdown of a major crude pipeline from Canada and a draw on fuel inventories pointed to a tightening market, despite rising output from U.S. producers.

-Brent crude traded at US$63.40 per barrel, eight cents US above its last close.
+Brent crude settled at US$63.55 per barrel, 23 cents US above its previous close.

 Trading volumes were thin because of the Thanksgiving holiday in the United States.